DanielPFlorian/Identify-Customer-Segments/README.md

-# Unsupervised Machine Learning to identify target customer base in population

-## Objective

-Identify clusters of the general population that form the customer base of a company
+# Identify-Customer-Segments

+Identify-Customer-Segments is a demonstration of using unsupervised machine learning to identify the target customer base of a company.
+This is achieved using data cleaning and feature engineering techniques, principal component analysis (PCA) and Kmeans clustering.
+The datasets used are real demographics of the general population of Germany and the current customer demographics of the company.
+The result is the identification of segments of the population that are the companies target customer base and segments of the population that are outside of the companies customer base.
+With the age range, gender, average income, general location, personality types and other useful information about the target customer base, the company can then direct marketing campaigns towards audiences that will have the highest expected rate of return.

 ### Techniques Used